It’s a common misconception that all teeth are naturally sparkling white.

 Sugary snacks such as sweets and chocolate do not stain your teeth.
 But they can cause decay, and this decay can cause your teeth to appear black.

-Dark colored sauces, or those containing brightly colored ingredients, for example tomato sauce or soy sauce, may cause staining in some cases, especially if eaten very often, however there is very little evidence to explain how or why.
+Dark coloured sauces, or those containing brightly coloured ingredients, for example tomato sauce or soy sauce, may cause staining in some cases, especially if eaten very often, however there is very little evidence to explain how or why.

 How to prevent stains

 There are some simple steps you can take to reduce the amount of staining that builds up on your teeth, including:

 - Keeping your mouth clean

 - Reducing the amount of time staining food and drinks are in contact with your teeth

 - Weakening the staining ability of your food and drink